Coverage for dependents

 - Dollar amount charged

-- Provider’s name, address and tax ID number
+- Provider’s name, address, tax ID number, NPI number and phone number

-Send this itemized bill to us, along with your child’s name, address and HAP ID number.
-We’ll reimburse you for the full covered amount, minus any copays you or your child is responsible for.
+Please download a Direct Member and Enrollee Reimbursement Form and fill it out.
+Then, send us the itemized bill and receipt (i.e., credit care receipt, canceled check, bank statement, digital receipt), along with your child’s name, address and HAP ID number.
+We’ll reimburse you for the full covered amount, minus any copays you or your child are responsible for.

 Send your claims to:HAP Claims